nya3jp/tast/docs/modifying_tast.md

 being made.
 Note also that [runner.RunTestsArgs] includes [bundle.RunTestsArgs] and that [runner.ListTestsArgs] includes [bundle.ListTestsArgs].

-When running in the Chrome OS hardware lab or on VM builders, matching versions of `tast`, test runners, and test bundles are used, so there are no compatibility concerns.
+When running in the ChromeOS hardware lab or on VM builders, matching versions of `tast`, test runners, and test bundles are used, so there are no compatibility concerns.